opibarua1111/Jewellery-Collection-Client/README.md

 - User sees Dashboard, gives a review, checks his/her orders, and Delete.
 - Admin can make admin, add an offer, manage-all-offers, all-booked-offers, and product.
 - Admin can make admin, update the status and see total admins and users.
-- Admin can see get total admin and users
+- Admin can see get total admin and users.